elrf3lipes/Django_concepts/README.md

 - Tagging and categorization of posts

 ### 3. import-export
-A project designed to handle the import and export of data in various formats, making it easier to integrate with other systems.
+A small CRM project that handles the import and export of data in many formats with admin integration for CRUD operations.

 #### Key Features:
 - Import data from CSV, Excel, and other formats